20CaraWilton/BigData/README.md

 What region has the most interest in these topics?
 What are some related quieres?

+These are our conclusions after we conducted research.
+What is the correlation between mass shootings and gun control?
+Mass shooting searches and gun control searches directly correlate to each other, as seen on the graph.
+The gun control searches are caused by the mass shootings that have occured.

+What events occurred that sparked the sudden uprise in searches on October 1st to October 7th, 2017?
+On October 1st, 2017 was the deadliest mass shooting in american history.

+Where in the world are these topics searched?
+These topics are popularly searched in the United States, Brazil, Canada, South africa, Australia, India, Europe and Germany.

+What region has the most interest in these topics?
+The united states has the most searches in both topics.

+What are some related quieres?
+Vegas Shooting
+Las Vegas
+Las vegas shooting
+US mass shooting 2017
+Mass shooting in Las Vegas
+Scalise gun control
+Steve Scalise
+Steve Scalise gun control
+Jason Aldean
+Tom Petty

 Identify each permanent data set you used.
 For each set, you must:
 Provide the permanent URL.